 Florida Complex League Overview

-Florida Pro Baseball covers Florida Complex League (FCL) teams.
-This site includes maps and links to Major League Baseball (MLB) and Minor League Baseball (MiLB) resources.
-Team pages include ballpark photos and weather information.
+This page covers teams in the Florida Complex League (FCL).
+It includes maps and links to Major League Baseball (MLB) and Minor League Baseball (MiLB) resources.
+Individual team pages provide ballpark photography and weather information.

-The FCL season begins in early May and usually runs through late August.
+The FCL season begins in early May and usually runs through late July.
 Smaller stadiums with limited attendance give players a low-pressure environment that emphasizes development over commercial concerns.
+Home games usually take place during the day, with most weekday starts around noon and Saturday games in the morning.
+Concessions are limited or unavailable at most FCL venues, so bringing your own food and water is recommended.

 FCL Astros